 'Psychological distress' means distress related to an enduring mental health condition or an intellectual or cognitive impairment.
-However, this condition may have a physical root cause - such as unmanageable incontinence which leads to anxiety about making journeys.
+The mental health condition may have a related or underlying physical health - such as unmanageable incontinence which leads to anxiety about making journeys.